dustinpfister/blog_posts/_posts/threejs-face3.md

 ## Conclusion

 The Face3 constructor is something that I might not need to bother with anymore, at least when it comes to using newer versions of threejs.
 There are only so many things that I might need to do when it comes to working with a geometry, or a mesh, and one of which is to set the material index values to use with each face of an object.
 The way to do that might have been to set the material index of face3 instances, but now with newer versions of threejs there is no Geometry of Face3 constructor, at least not in the core of the library.
-So a modern way of doing that must be followed in place of continuing to bother with older versions of threejs.
+So a modern way of doing that must be followed in place of continuing to bother with older versions of threejs which would be to create or change the same values but now in this groups array of a buffer geometry.